Last Updated: 4 months ago

-Rise in the popularity of purchasing hearing aids from Costco
+A rise in the popularity of purchasing hearing aids from Costco.

 Costco is known for bulk shopping and low prices across North America.
-It has a different business model than other grocery stores or food stores in that it leverages memberships for exclusive shopping rights.
+It has a business model that is different from other grocery stores or food stores in that it leverages memberships for exclusive shopping rights.
 America’s popular grocery store has become one of the favourite places, not only for the food court’s pizza or hot dog, but Costco has increasingly become the place to buy hearing aids.

 If you have been wearing hearing aids for over twenty years, going to the grocery store to buy one of the most expensive things you can own, next to your car and house, may perplex you.